bp100a/serial-usbipclient/README.md

 ```

 ## Useful Resources
 For a Windows version of the usbipd server, look [here](https://github.com/dorssel/usbipd-win).
-You can run this to share USB devices across a network, there are usbipd-clients for Linux & Windows.
+You can run this to share USB devices across a network, </br>
+there are usbipd-clients for Linux & [Windows](https://github.com/cezanne/usbip-win).